The Projects and Construction Review: Uzbekistan

 Creditors may accept a pledge by means of a general security agreement or by concluding a general pledge agreement for movable and immovable assets and property rights.
 The pledge agreement should specify the objects of security and their value, as well as the nature and terms of the obligation underlying the security.
 Negotiation of pledge agreements should take into account various perfection requirements for different types of assets.
 Creditors are free to register pledged rights with the Pledge Registry of the Republic of Uzbekistan.
 While retaining a voluntary character, creditors who have registered pledged rights can exercise priority to claim and enforce the pledges over those creditors who did not register with the Pledge Registry.

-Notably, the PPP Law provides for the lenders' step-in right in PPP agreements (e.g., power purchase agreement) and does not expressly envisage conclusion of direct agreements.
+Notably, the PPP Law provides for the lenders' step-in right in PPP agreements (e.g., power purchase agreements) and does not expressly envisage the conclusion of direct agreements.
 However, in practice the step-in rights are included into the separate direct agreements concluded between the lenders and the public partner.

-Use of parent company guarantees is less popular and mainly utilised as a collateral security in addition to a bank guarantee or as a performance guarantee for special purpose vehicles in the projects with corporate financing.
+Use of parent company guarantees is less popular and mainly utilised as a collateral security in addition to a bank guarantee or as a performance guarantee for SPVs in projects with corporate financing.

 In process plant PPP projects, the obligations of the offtaker are often secured by a credit support mechanism in the form of a letter of credit issued for certain agreed monthly payments.
-At the same time, the investors are interested in securing their investments made under the PPP agreements, whilst the lenders also require certain guarantees for repayment of the loans provided to the local entities.
+At the same time, the investors are interested in securing their investments made under the PPP agreements, while the lenders also require certain guarantees for repayment of the loans provided to the local entities.
 Previously, the government would issue a sovereign guarantee to address these issues.
-However, in recent years, the government has refrained from providing sovereign guarantees for purely commercial projects, which might be explained by government's fiscal goals; specifically, it aims to keep sovereign debt within 40 per cent of GDP in 2020-2021.
+However, in recent years, the government has refrained from providing sovereign guarantees for purely commercial projects, which might be explained by the government's fiscal goals; specifically, it aims to keep sovereign debt within 40 per cent of GDP from 2020 to 2021.
 As an alternative to a sovereign guarantee, under the government support agreement, the government may undertake to ensure the maintenance of the letter of credit provided by the state-owned offtaker for the agreed amount.
-Similarly, the investors might want to negotiate the government's obligation to pay termination payments if the offtaker's fails to do so.
+Similarly, investors might want to negotiate the government's obligation to pay termination payments if the offtaker fails to do so.

 Bonds and insurance